huggingface/transformers/docs/source/en/agents.md

 - devise a series of actions/tools and run them all at once like the `CodeAgent` for example
 - plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one like the `ReactJSONAgent` for example

+### Types of agents

+#### Code agent

+This agent has a planning step, then generates python code to execute all its actions at once.
+It natively handles different input and output types for its tools, thus it is the recommended choice for multimodal tasks.

+#### React agents

+This is the go-to agent to solve reasoning tasks, since the ReAct framework ([Yao et al., 2022](https://huggingface.co/papers/2210.03629)) makes it really efficient to think on the basis of its previous observations.

+We implement two versions of ReactJSONAgent:
+- [`~ReactJSONAgent`] generates tool calls as a JSON in its output.
+- [`~ReactCodeAgent`] is a new type of ReactJSONAgent that generates its tool calls as blobs of code, which works really well for LLMs that have strong coding performance.

 ![Framework of a React Agent](Doc%20agents%20ac753b9a3b934eaba22f659ba994c4bd/Untitled.png)

 Read [our blog post](https://huggingface.co/blog/open-source-llms-as-agents) to learn more.